connext/indra/docs/background/introduction.md

 ## How to get started

 If you're interested in:
-1. Integrating state channels into your dApp or wallet, see [Getting Started](../userDocumentation/quickStart.md)
+1. Integrating state channels into your dApp or wallet, see [Getting Started](../user/quickStart.md)
-2. Running your own node, see [Running your own Node](../nodeDocumentation/runNode.md)
+2. Running your own node, see [Running your own Node](../nodeOperator/runNode.md)
-3. Helping build Connext, see our [Contributor docs](../contributorDocumentation/CONTRIBUTING.md)
+3. Helping build Connext, see our [Contributor docs](../contributor/CONTRIBUTING.md)

 ## What is Connext?

-Connext is an infrastructure layer on top of Ethereum that enables instant, high volume transfers and interactions between users.
-The goal of the Connext Network is to help Ethereum applications scale to large consumer bases by improving their usability and cost.
-Projects in the space are already using Connext to enable instant wallet to wallet transfers, monetize content with microtransactions, power marketplaces, and build games on the Ethereum mainnet!
+Connext is an infrastructure layer on top of Ethereum and any other EVM blockchains that enables instant, high volume, p2p transfers on and across chains.
+The goal of the Connext Network is to abstract away the complexities and cost of interacting with a given blockchain for p2p usecases.
+Projects in the space are already using Connext to enable instant wallet to wallet transfers, enable p2p micropayments, power marketplaces, and build games on the Ethereum mainnet!

-Connext does this using *state channels*.
+Connext is built using *state channels*.
 State channels enable users to batch up normal Ethereum transactions without needing to trust intermediaries.
 State channels do not require any external custodians or add any additional functionality to Ethereum, they simply allow existing Ethereum interactions to occur *more quickly* and at *lower cost* by putting more interactions into each block.

 If you're unfamiliar with terms like smart contract and private key, please refer to a more general developer guide such as [this one, compiled by the Ethereum community](https://github.com/ethereum/wiki/wiki/Ethereum-Development-Tutorial), before continuing.